silaspe/maths/docs/rand.md

 .

+I hope you have a good Monday

+.

-I hope you have a good Monday!
+I hope you have a good Tuesday!